 Make sure you always have a good spark plug in place.
 A fouled or damaged plug can cause your Husqvarna chainsaw to have intermittent spark problems resulting in poor performance.

-Remove the old spark plug and replace with a new spark plug that is gapped to the manufacturer’s specification.
+Remove the old spark plug and replace it with a new spark plug that is gapped to the manufacturer’s specification.
 Hold off on attaching the spark plug wire.
 You want to leave it unattached until you have completed servicing your Husqvarna.